-Here are some guidelines for open source organizations on how to work with a technical writer that you're mentoring for Season of Docs:
+Here are some guidelines to help open source organizations work effectively with technical writers.

 - Put the technical writer in touch with the necessary subject matter experts.
-That is, the developers or other project contributors responsible for the aspects of your product that the documentation will cover.
+That is, the developers or other project contributors responsible for the aspects of your project that the documentation will cover.

 - Ensure that the technical writer gets the time and resources they need from the subject matter experts and any other community members.